 FOUR PAWS submits 424,691 signatures demanding a state ban on the cruel keeping of bears in Albania to the new Albanian minister of tourism and the environment.

 A total six bears rescued in Albania now live in FOUR PAWS bear sanctuaries in Kosovo, Germany and Bulgaria.

-FOUR PAWS transfers bear Riku to the DANCING BEARS PARK Belitsa.
+FOUR PAWS transfers bear Riku to the BEAR SANCTUARY Belitsa.
 Until then, the bear had been held privately as a 'pet' in an Albanian mountain village.
 FOUR PAWS already freed Riku, who was kept chained up in a small hut, in December 2016.